CONTENTS

 - Management

-general concept of DIC
+the general concept of DIC

 Normally, clots form locally at sites of vascular damage.
 These clots are subsequently degraded after tissue damage is repaired.
 The processes of clot formation and clot degradation (fibrinolysis) are localized and tightly regulated, based on a balance of counterregulatory proteins (procoagulants vs. anticoagulants regulate clot formation; fibrinolytics vs. antifibrinolytics regulate clot breakdown).

-DIC may cause a variety of life threats:
+DIC may cause a variety of life threats

 - Disseminated microvascular thrombosis may cause tissue hypoperfusion and tissue damage.
-This may be exacerbated by depletion of fibrinolytic proteins, which prevents clots from undergoing thrombolysis (“fibrinolytic shutdown”).
+This may be exacerbated by the depletion of fibrinolytic proteins, which prevents clots from undergoing thrombolysis (“fibrinolytic shutdown”).

 - Depletion of anticoagulant proteins may predispose patients to form macrovascular thromboses (e.g., deep vein thrombosis and pulmonary emboli).